 There are programs ranging from 15-minute talks to half-day naturalist guided hikes offered most days of the week.
 You can just stop in the Visitor Center or call – the park phone number is 808-572-4400.

-The National Park Service has some nice general summaries of the park on their website.
-Unfortunately they have not yet entered the 21st century, and don’t provide access to the majority of the wealth of detailed information they have about Haleakala there.
-The silver lining is that lots of this info is available in the Visitor’s Center, from both highly knowledgeable park staff, displays, and informational literature.
+The National Park Service has some informative summaries of the park on their website.
+Lots of great info is also available in the Visitor’s Center, from both highly knowledgeable park staff, displays, and informational literature.

 GPS Coordinates: 20.712245,-156.249962